ncoghlan/misc/notes/python3/questions_and_answers.rst

 or ``configparser``, the respective standard library maintainer also maintains a PyPI backport.

+The fourth choice seems rather unlikely, but could be an interesting conversation to have.

+As noted above, it currently seems likely that CCP and the Stackless community will be pursuing the fifth option.
+That's the power of open source - the Stackless fork has already been maintained for years to natively provide the behaviour that was brought back to CPython as the ``greenlets`` extension module, and the permissive licensing of the CPython source code means they're also free to incorporate additional changes from Python 3 if they choose to.
+I (and I think most others) have always counted the Stackless developers and their users as members of the Python community, and adding a few Python 3 features into Stackless 2.8 won't do anything to change that.

-The latter two choices are unfortunate, but we've done what we can to make the first three alternatives more attractive.
+The final choice would be unfortunate, but we've done what we can to make the other alternatives (especially the first three) more attractive.

 .. _quite emphatic: http://www.python.org/dev/peps/pep-0404/